garrandall/popular-music-data/tracks/this-is-what-you-came-for-calvin-harris-rihanna.md

 Lightning strikes every time she moves
 And everybody's watching her
 But she's looking at
-You, oh, oh, you, oh, ooh
+You, oh, oh, you, oh, oh
-You, oh, oh, you, oh, ooh
+You, oh, oh, you, oh, oh
-You, oh, oh, you, oh, ooh-oooh
+You, oh, oh, you, oh, oh-oh

 Baby, this is what you came for
 Lightning strikes every time she moves
 And everybody's watching her
 But she's looking at
-You, oh, oh, you, oh, ooh
+You, oh, oh, you, oh, oh
-You, oh, oh, you, oh, ooh
+You, oh, oh, you, oh, oh
-You, oh, oh, you, oh, oooh-oooh
+You, oh, oh, you, oh, oh-oh

-You, oh, oh, you, oh, ooh
+You, oh, oh, you, oh, oh
-You, oh, oh, you, oh, ooh
+You, oh, oh, you, oh, oh
-You, oh, oh, you, oh, oooh-oooh
+You, oh, oh, you, oh, oh-oh

 We go fast with the game we play (Game we play, game we play)